RECENT & UPCOMING EVENTS

 With very low unemployment and net negative domestic migration into the region, the need to maximize the impact of incumbent workforce, effectively retain K-State graduates and transitioning soldiers, and generate additional awareness and interest in the region as a talent destination are key strategies.
 The region considers its education and training institutions as a programmatic continuum from early childhood to adult learners.
 This will not only ensure effective transitions from campus to campus but also serve as a vital talent retention tool as students at all levels are prepared for locally available jobs.

-In demand talent has never been more mobile, which means our region must remain competitive by providing certain community amenities sought by these professionals, while at the same time maintain our unique identity, while providing options in neighborhoods & housing types, recreational amenities, public spaces, and other elements of quality of life and place.
+In demand talent has never been more mobile, which means our region must remain competitive by providing certain community amenities sought by these professionals, while at the same time maintain our unique identity, while providing options in neighborhoods & housing types, recreational amenities, public spaces, and improving health outcomes and other elements of quality of life and place.

 - External Awareness